fivethirtyeight/nfl-elo-game/README.md

 ## Making 2017 forecasts

-Inside the `Util.read_games` function, there is a line you can uncomment to add the 2017 schedule and results to the dataset.
+Inside the `Util.read_games` function, there are three lines you can uncomment to download the 2017 schedule and results to `data/nfl_games_2017.csv`.
 If you run `python eval.py` after uncommenting it, you'll see something like the following in the output:

 ```